KM2038.1L Schleuse Melk

 In background: Melk Abbey

 The Wachau valley is an ideal location for visits by bicycle, either those carried onboard or rented from local sources.
-Suggested routes along the right or left banks are described in detail on the website, Stage 5, north bank and south bank.

 Nowhere in Wachau pulls in the tourists like Dürnstein.
 The village is nestled below a forested hill and next to a rock cliff, at the top of which are the ruins of Kuenringerburg and on a ledge just above the river is the Dürnstein Abbey.